Zhangliubin/commandParser-1.1/docs/en/example/BGZToolkit.md

 # API {#API-方法}

-The main API methods for BGZIP can be found in edu.sysu.pmglab.bgztools.BGZToolkit (now integrated in the commandParser package), which are:
+The main API methods for BGZIP can be found in `edu.sysu.pmglab.bgztools.BGZToolkit`, which has been integrated in the commandParser package), including:

 - **compression:** BGZToolkit.Compress.instance(File inputFile, File outputFile)
   - Set the number of threads for parallel-bgzip compression: .setThreads(int nThreads)
   - Set the range of the file pointer: .limit(long start, long end)
-  - Compression level to use for bgzip compression: .setCompressionLevel(int compressionLevel)
+  - Set compression level for compression: .setCompressionLevel(int compressionLevel)
 - **decompression:** BGZToolkit.Extract.instance(File inputFile, File outputFile)
   - Set the number of threads for parallel-bgzip decompression: .setThreads(int nThreads)
   - Set the range of the file pointer: .limit(long start, long end)
   - Set the output format (compressed or not): .setOutputParam(BGZOutputParam outputParam)
 - **md5 check:** BGZToolkit.MD5.instance(File inputFile)
-  - For decompressed file: .setDecompression(boolean decompression)
+  - Calculate md5 for decompressed file or not: .setDecompression(boolean decompression)
 - **concat:** BGZToolkit.Concat.instance(File[] inputFiles, File outputFile)

-When the instantiation task is complete, submit the corresponding task via `.submit()`.
+When the instantiation task is completed, submit the corresponding task by `.submit()`.

 # Design Parser {#根据-API-设计解析器}

-The BGZIP toolset has 5 independent modes of operation: Compression, Decompression, Concat, MD5 Check, MD5 Check (decompressed file), with a total of 5 parameters including the number of threads, file pointer range, output file, compression level, and whether to print the program log.
+The BGZIP toolset has 5 independent modes of operation, including Compression, Decompression, Concat, MD5 Check, MD5 Check (decompressed file), and there are 5 parameters in total, including the number of threads, file pointer range, output file, compression level, and whether to print the program log.
 The creation steps are as follows:

 **Step1:** Create command group：Mode and Options;